salesforce/bazel-vscode-java/docs/troubleshoot.md

 The Bazel and JDT Job status is not in these log files, but visible on the _Terminal_ view _Bazel Build Status_ and _Java Build Status_ tabs;
-if in doubt, have a look at that as well.
+if in doubt, have a look at that as well (see also [issue #100](https://github.com/salesforce/bazel-vscode-java/issues/100)).

 ## Extensions